Published 14th November 2019

 Director

 Lucy Izzard has a style full of warmth, character, comedy and sensitivity.
-Before joining Aardman, Lucy worked with multiple animation companies over the years, including Slinky Pictures, 12foot6, and ArthurCox,
+She worked with multiple animation companies over the years, Slinky Pictures, 12foot6, and ArthurCox, before joining Aardman in 2014.

 View Lucy's full bio